kubeflow/website/content/docs/pipelines/upgrade.md

 You can delete a Kubeflow cluster and create a new one, specifying your existing storage to retrieve the original data in the new cluster.

+Notes:

-**Note:** You must use command line deployment.
+* You must use command-line deployment.
   You cannot reinstall Kubeflow Pipelines using the web interface.
+* When you do `kfctl apply` or `kfctl build`, you should use a different deployment name from your existing deployment name.
+Using a different name ensures that your data is safe in case of a deployment failure.
+This guide defines the deployment name in the ${KF_NAME} environment variable.

-The steps are the same as for a standard Kubeflow installation, except that you must use the same PV definitions as in your previous deployment to create the PV in the new cluster.
+* The reinstallation steps are the same as for a standard Kubeflow installation, except that you must use the same PV definitions as in your previous deployment to create the PV in the new cluster.

 To reinstall Kubeflow Pipelines: